Dynamic websites and single-page applications

 2. Select Enable Support for Dynamic Websites.

-Instead of polling for elements on the site for two seconds after initial page load, Optimizely uses MutationObserver to determine when something changes on your site to apply Visual Editor changes.
+Instead of polling for elements on the site for two seconds after the initial page load, Optimizely uses MutationObserver to determine when something changes on your site to apply Visual Editor changes.
 This will not have a negative impact on current experiments.

 Optimizely Performance Edge does not support custom snippets